mewmewdevart/mewmewdevart/README.md

   <br>
   <br>

-  Hi, I'm Larissa, A FrontEnd Developer by day ☼ and a Community Contributor by night ☾ from São Paulo, Brazil.
+  Hi, I'm Larissa (/la.ˈʁi.sa/), A FrontEnd Developer by day ☼ and a Community Contributor by night ☾ from São Paulo, Brazil.
   <p>
     <a href="https://www.linkedin.com/in/mewmewdevart/">Linkedin</a> •
     <a href="https://mewmewdevart.itch.io/">Itch.io</a> •